 In his role, Briones participated in and helped to plan a series of violent crimes on and around the Salt River Reservation.
 The most serious of these crimes was a murder committed on May 15, 1994, when Briones was seventeen year, eleven months and eight days old.
 Briones and fellow gang members robbed a Subway restaurant, knowing there would be just one employee present.

-Briones drove four gang members to the restaurant and parked his car outside while the other four, one of whom was armed with a gun.
+Briones drove four gang members to the restaurant and parked his car outside while the other four, one of whom was armed with a gun went inside.
 They first ordered sandwiches from the employee, Brian Patrick Lindsay.
 While Lindsay was preparing the sandwiches, the four went back out to the car to talk to Briones.
 They then returned into the store and shot Lindsay in the face, then shot him several more times while he lay on the floor.

 The cash register was locked, so the robbers were only able to steal the sandwiches they ordered and a bank bag containing $100.
 The four returned to the car and spoke with Briones, who said he saw a maintenance employee who may have witnesses the crime.
 The four then went looking for the maintenance man to shoot him on sight, as Briones instructed, but they did not find him and left.